Attribution-Based Control in AI Systems

 In the example above, receiving the number “7” provides no information on what numbers were used to create it, while receiving the number “16” preserves the numbers used to create it.

-In the same way, when a deep learning AI model is trained, each datapoint is translated into a "gradient update" which is added into the previous weights of the model, losing the ability to know which aspects of each weight were derived from which datapoints and thus the ability to later remove specific datapoints' influence.
-Thus, despite recent work, when an AI model makes a prediction, no-one can verify which source datapoints are informing that prediction (i.e. influence functions), nor can they cleanly remove problematic datapoints' influence (i.e. "unlearning") without retraining the entire model.
-Despite attempts, influence function based unlearning remains an unsolved challenge, blocking an ABC solution... because addition fundamentally destroys information which cannot then be recovered.
+In the same way, when a deep learning AI model is trained, each datapoint is translated into a ”gradient update” which is added into the previous weights of the model, losing the ability to know which aspects of each weight were derived from which datapoints and thus the ability to later remove specific datapoints’ influence (Goodfellow et al., 2016).
+Thus, despite recent work, when an AI model makes a prediction, no-one can verify which source datapoints are informing that prediction (i.e. influence functions), nor can they cleanly remove problematic datapoints’ influence (i.e. ”unlearning”) without retraining the entire model.
+Despite attempts, influence function based unlearning remains an unsolved challenge (Nguyen et al., 2024), blocking an ABC solution... because addition fundamentally destroys information which cannot then be recovered.
 Addition blocks attribution, which blocks attribution-based control in AI systems.

 Cause: Control and The Copy Problem

-When a person makes a copy of their information and gives it to another, they lose the ability to enforce how that information might be used.
+When a person makes a copy of their information and gives it to another, they lose the ability to enforce how that information might be used (Trask et al., 2020).
 And upon this core flaw, even if AI attribution was solved (e.g. unlearning and influence functions were solved), certain dominoes would still fall and avert ABC within AI systems.

 Cause: Bi-directional Delegation and The Branching Problem

-While platforms may attempt to perform this selection faithfully, the branching problem underpins a structural limitation: high-branching operations mathematically necessitate centralized selection authority at information bottlenecks.
-And the overuse of high-branching aggregation doesn't just create systems which can have centralized selection, it creates systems which must have centralized selection, systems which explicitly prohibit distributed bilateral authority over source and user selection.
+While platforms may attempt to perform this selection faithfully, the branching problem underpins a structural limitation: high-branching operations mathematically necessitate centralized selection authority at information bottlenecks (Freeman 1977).
+And the overuse of high-branching aggregation doesn’t just create systems which can have centralized selection, it creates systems which must have centralized selection, systems which explicitly prohibit distributed bilateral authority over source and user selection.
 Taken together, addition blocks attribution, copying blocks collective control, and high-branching blocks distributed selection.
-Taken together, addition, branching, and copying avert attribution-based control in AI systems.
+Tkaen together, addition, branching, and copying avert attribution-based control in AI systems.

 Contributing Factors: Consensus and the Natural Problem